slash4-de/openstack/source/day3.rst

 DAY-3: More Funny Things Ahead .................!
 ---------------------------------------------------------------------------------------------

 In the earlier session, you worked with disk volumes and snapshots.
-I hope you gained some useful information from that session.
+We hope you gained some useful information from that session.

-Today we will take you to another advanced level of OpenStack operation.
+Today we will take you to another advanced level of OpenStack operations.
 This session will focus on :

 	1. Working with Images